<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=589345513826414&amp;ev=PageView&amp;noscript=1">

 2. Dominica

-Dominica is an island nation found in the Lesser Antilles of the Caribbean.
-They offer Citizenship by Investment with no residency requirements.
+Dominica is an island nation in the Lesser Antilles, offering Citizenship by Investment with no residency requirements.
+It remains one of the more accessible Caribbean programs, though its restricted nationality list has grown in recent years.

 • North Korea